 Regarding the proposals that do not get selected for flight, there are truly no losers.
 All student teams competing across your community are immersed in real science.
 And at the conclusion of the selection process, we find that all the teams naturally rally around the winning team and root for their community’s experiment destined for space.
-Also important is the recognition that all proposed microgravity experiments require a “ground truth” – an identical experiment that would be carried out on Earth at the same time the experiment would be conducted on ISS.
-On return to Earth, comparison of flight and ground truth experiments allows the research team to assess the role of gravity in the physical, chemical, or biological system under study.
+Also important is the recognition that each proposed microgravity experiment requires a ‘control experiment’ (also referred to by SSEP as a ‘ground truth’ experiment), which is an identical experiment carried out on Earth in Earth gravity at the same time the experiment is conducted on ISS in a microgravity (weightless) environment.
+On return to Earth, comparison of flight and control experiments allows the research team to assess the role of gravity in the physical, chemical, or biological system under study.
 This means that all proposing teams can at least conduct their ground truth, and report out on their experiment design, data analysis, and conclusions, and hypothesize what they might have seen in orbit and why.
 All teams across a community could report out at something akin to a science fair specifically for SSEP.

 Math … a language?!
 You might want to read this essay at the Huffington Post on cross-curricular math integration, written by SSEP Program Director Jeff Goldstein.